WordOps/docs.wordops.net/docs/troubleshooting/common-issues.md

 ## The command `wo update` failed

-This is a known issue with WordOps v3.9.6 which has been fixed with the maintenance release v3.9.6.1.
-As a workaround you can either use the command `wo update --beta` or run again the install command:
+If you have any issue when you want to update WordOps, do not hesitate to use the initial install command :

 ```bash
 wget -qO wo wops.cc && sudo bash wo